Create onboarding concept & plan

 - not to forget any important points and

-- to develop a process that builds on each other in terms of content,
+- to develop a process that builds on itself in terms of content,

-With the help of a concept and a plan derived from it, disorganisation during the induction phase can be avoided, a significantly more productive onboarding can be designed and, as a result, a positive impression can be left on the newcomers.
-Last but not least, this pays off for the employer branding of the company and can lead to advantages in the long term when searching for and hiring new employees.
+With the help of a concept and a plan derived from it, disorganization during the induction phase can be avoided, onboarding can be made much more productive and a positive impression can be made on the new employee.
+Last but not least, this contributes to the company's employer branding and can lead to long-term benefits when searching for and hiring new employees.

-What should be considered when developing onboarding concept & plan?
+What should be considered when developing an onboarding concept and plan?

-As an overall corporate task, the management is initially responsible for creating and implementing onboarding.
-Of course, the HR department is also an important stakeholder, as it is not only about the professional aspects but also about the successful social integration of the new colleagues into a new environment.
+As a company-wide task, the management is initially responsible for creating and implementing the onboarding process.
+In addition, the HR department is of course an important stakeholder, since in addition to the technical aspects, it is also about the successful social integration of the new colleagues into a new environment.

-For the development of the onboarding concept, it makes sense to form a task force to deal with this task.
-Such a task force should include people from human resources as well as staff from different departments.
+To develop the onboarding concept, it makes sense to form a task force to deal with this task.
+In addition to people from the HR department, such a task force also includes employees from the various departments.
 In addition, the members of such a task force should come from different hierarchical levels.
-In this way, different perspectives on onboarding can be incorporated into the concept.
+This allows different perspectives on onboarding to be incorporated into the concept.

 The strategic framework

-The development of the concept is about defining the framework for onboarding in the company.
-The goal is to answer the questions mentioned above (and beyond).
-Positive experiences from one's own past or surveys among the current staff can provide helpful input for this.
+The concept is about defining the framework for onboarding in the company.
+The goal is to answer the above (and further) questions.
+For this purpose, positive experiences from your own past or surveys among the current workforce can provide helpful input.

 Of course, the finished concept should not be a static document, but should be continuously improved.
-Regularly collect feedback from your onboarders and incorporate it into your onboarding process.
+Regularly collect feedback from your onboardees and incorporate it into your onboarding process.

 Guideline for practical implementation

-After the onboarding concept has been created, the onboarding plans are derived from it.
+Once the onboarding concept has been created, the onboarding plans are derived from it.
 Which individual plans you need depends on the individual situation in your company.
-Most likely you will need a plan for each department (marketing, sales, ....).
-It also makes sense to create an individual onboarding plan for different positions (trainee, management, C-level, ....).
+You will most likely need a plan for each department (marketing, sales, ....).
+It also makes sense to create a separate onboarding plan for different positions (trainee, management, C-level, ....).

-Due to the much more practical orientation of the onboarding plan, there should be aclose exchange with the specialist departments in order to take the individual contents of the onboarding into account appropriately.
-Of course, the onboarding plan should also be regularly checked for content and up-to-dateness and continuously adapted.
+Due to the significantly more practical orientation in the onboarding plan, there should be a closer exchange with the specialist departments in order to adequately take into account the individual content of the onboarding.
+The onboarding plan should of course also be regularly checked for content and up-to-dateness and continuously adapted.